How to Apply to Graduate Studies in Spanish

-- Send to the Graduate College two official (directly from the institution) transcripts from all institutions attended.
+- Send to the Graduate College an official (directly from the institution) transcript from all institutions attended.

 - Have your GRE scores sent to the Graduate College.
 For information about the GRE and how to register for the exam, see: http://www.ets.org/gre .
 Please be advised that the Graduate College must receive your GRE scores before your application can be completely processed.

 - Complete the department application form.
 Completing an application for the program will allow you to be considered for financial support.
 Note the Dual degree applicants must also follow all departmental-level application instructions for the other program.